Achievable logoAchievable logo

 Case study: Ecofin closed-end fund

-To better understand the concept of a closed-end fund, let’s study the Ecofin Sustainable and Social Impact Term Fund (ticker: TEAF).
+To better understand the concept of a closed-end fund, let’s look at the Ecofin Sustainable and Social Impact Term Fund (ticker: TEAF).
 As its name suggests, this fund invests in socially conscious business enterprises.
-If you’re interested, here’s the fund’s fact sheet (similar to a summary prospectus).
+If you’d like more detail, here’s the fund’s fact sheet.

 On April 24, 2023, this was the fund’s trading information: